jessicafransson/python-hangman/README.md

 * Player gets information if the guess is correct or false
 * The player is displayed with a presentation of previous guesses
 * The player will have a display with lines, and correct words printed.
-* The player will be see the previous guess if its wrong.
+* The player will see the previous guess if its wrong.
 * For every wrong guess there's one more attachment for the hanging man.
 * After 6 guesses if word is not guessed, the player will be displayed with the correct word.
 * The player will be displayed with a choise to either play a new game or finish the game.